 Before starting messing up with your employment and self-employment terms, we recommend looking at other insurance providers.

-Change of the provider is easier than switching from private to a public company.
+Change of the provider is easier than switching from a private to a public company.

 This post contains affiliate links.
 The affiliate link means we may earn an advertising/referral fee if you make a purchase through our link, without extra cost to you.
 It helps to keep this blog afloat.
 Thanks for your support.